 Camelot stages 'La Cage Aux Folles'

-Georges, the manager of a Saint-Tropez nightclub that showcases drag entertainment, and Albin, his romantic partner and star attraction who goes by the name Zaza, have lived happily for many years in an apartment above the nightclub with their houseboy, Jacob.
+Georges, the manager of a Saint-Tropez nightclub that showcases drag entertainment, and Albin, his romantic partner and star attraction, Zaza, have lived happily for many years in an apartment above the nightclub with their houseboy, Jacob.
 When Georges' son, Jean-Michel, returns home to announce his engagement to a young girl with ultra-conservative parents, their charmed lives are turned upside down and a farcical adventure ensues.

 In 1996, "La Cage" was turned into a film, "The Birdcage," starring Nathan Lane and Robin Williams.
 The film was nominated for a slew of awards, and, in 1997, Lane won an American Comedy Award for Funniest Actor in a Motion Picture.
 Co-star Dianne Wiest won ACA's Funniest Supporting Actress in a Motion Picture.

 Camelot Theatre's production of "La Cage Aux Folles" will star Oregon Shakespeare Festival understudy Alex Boyles as Georges, and David King-Gabriel as Albin.

 "There are many iterations of 'La Cage Aux Folles' since the original French play in 1973," says Camelot director Rebecca Campbell.
 "The musical has enjoyed great popularity.
 It has an amazing score, lively production numbers, and characters that you become invested in.
 Though it was the first Broadway musical to focus on a gay romantic relationship, it was designed as family friendly, song-and-dance entertainment when it debuted."

 "La Cage" is an old-fashioned love story wrapped in feathers and sequins, sprinkled with glitter and tied with a bow.
 It's a funny and warmhearted farce about compassion, acceptance and being true to one's self.